 The university and Human Ecology are seeing growth in the number of doctoral students.
 For the fall 2015 semester, there are 1,120 university students enrolled in a doctoral program, up from 1,073 students in 2014.

 Pictured above are the 2015-16 College of Human Ecology Ambassadors.
 They are, front row from left, Dryden Baumfalk, Katie Wunder, Gina Avita, Danielle Windchester, Jordyn Barten, Nicole Ford, Danielle Yadon and Katlyn Smith; back row from left are Anna Nolte, Garrett Huerter, Rachel Juenemann, Matthew Schluter, Carina Metzgar, Allison Becker, Whitney Berg, Mariah Farber, Mackenzie Doherty, Jessica Smith and Loren Taylor.

-This article was posted on Wednesday, October 21, 2015, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Wednesday, October 21, 2015, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.